Synchro/laravel-violations/README.md

 You can also add it to specific routes or route groups if you only want it to apply to certain parts of your application.

 ## Creating your CSP header
-This package does not generate your `Content-Security-Policy` header for you, but you can create one manually or using Spatie's [spatie/laravel-csp](https://packagist.org/packages/spatie/laravel-csp) package, and use this package to generate appropriate values to put in it.
+This package does not generate your `Content-Security-Policy` header for you; create one manually, or using Spatie's [spatie/laravel-csp](https://packagist.org/packages/spatie/laravel-csp) package, and use this package to generate appropriate values to put in it.

 ### Building your own CSP
 You can set a CSP header manually on responses and use this package to generate the correct value for the directives you need.
 For example, to set the `report-to` directive, you can do something like this in your controller or middleware: